instantbots/docs/private-tools-via-custom-code.md

 ## What is a custom code package?

 Every agent has its own **custom code package** that can be used to execute custom tools that aren't available via the public registry.
-You should build these tools when you want to host **proprietary tools** that connect to custom data sources you don't want exposed to the Instant.bot community.
+You should build these tools when you want to host **proprietary tools** that connect to custom data sources you don't want exposed to the Instant.chat community.

 Custom code packages **are not open source**.
 They are not published to our registry and users can not see the code that executes when they are called, though they can still see requests (arguments) and responses.
 You can build custom code packages from the **Code** tab in your agent's toolbar.